Parnab03/Parnab03/README.md

 - 🔭 I’m currently working on Projects

-- 🌱 I’m currently learning: React with bootstrap
+- 🌱 I’m currently learning: React with Bootstrap

 - ❓ Ask me about: Frontend Development and git & GitHub